R74nCom/r74n.codeberg.page/README.md

-# r74n.vercel.app
+# r74n.codeberg.page
-Vercel index page for R74n.
+Codeberg index page for R74n.

-Much of our Vercel-specific business will be here.
+Much of our Codeberg-specific business will be here.